LandonSchropp/caret/README.md

 $("textarea").caret(newPosition);
 ```

-*Caret* also follows the jQuery convention of returning the `this` object for the setter so calls can be chained:
+*Caret* follows the jQuery convention of returning the `this` object for the setter so calls can be chained:

 ``` javascript
 // move the caret and set the color to blue
 $("textarea").caret(newPosition).css("color: blue;");
 ```

 *Caret* has been tested in Chrome, Firefox, Safari and Internet Explorer 8 and 9.
-Testing and bugfixes are welcome.